Part 1. How to Deploy Your App

 When you’re done experimenting with Render, undeploy your app by clicking the Settings tab, scrolling to the bottom, and clicking the Delete Web Service button.

+Using a PaaS typically means you get not just a server, but a lot of powerful functionality out-of-the-box: e.g., scaling to multiple servers, domain names (<NAME>.onrender.com), encryption (HTTPS URLs), monitoring (logs and metrics), and more.
 This is the power of PaaS: in a matter of minutes, a good PaaS can take care of so many software delivery concerns for you.
 It’s like magic.
 And that’s the greatest strength of PaaS: it just works.

 Except when it doesn’t.
-When that happens, this very same magic becomes the greatest weakness of PaaS.
+When that happens, this same magic becomes the greatest weakness of PaaS.
 By design, with a PaaS, just about everything is happening behind the scenes, so if something doesn’t work, it can be hard to debug it or fix it.
 Moreover, to make the magic possible, most PaaS offerings have a number of limitations: e.g., limitations on what you can deploy, what types of apps you can run, what sort of access you can have to the underlying hardware, what sort of hardware is available, and so on.
 If the PaaS doesn’t support it—if the CLI or UI the PaaS provides doesn’t expose the ability to do something you need—you typically can’t do it at all.

 As a result, while many projects start on PaaS, if they grow big enough and require more control, they end up migrating to IaaS, which is the topic of the next section.

-Deploying an App Using IaaS
+Example: Deploy an App Using IaaS (AWS)

 Broadly speaking, the IaaS space falls into three buckets: